 Don't forget to wind down your day of revolutionary history, art, and architecture with a serene drive along the banks of the Delaware River.

-Related Post: 12 Things to Do in Philadelphia for Kids That are Fun for Adults Too
+Related Post: 12 Things to Do in Philadelphia for Kids That Are Fun for Adults Too

 Fly high with an Elmo Fish, or conquer the turns and drops of Oscar's Wacky Wooden Taxi Coaster.
 Fuel up on a Big Burger doused in honey BBQ sauce at Big Bird's restaurant, or settle in for a lively Neighborhood Street Party Parade.